jnbdz/qubes-os-quickstarts/README.md

         - [Device file | Wikipedia](https://en.wikipedia.org/wiki/Device_file#Block_devices)
         - https://askubuntu.com/questions/166716/what-is-the-meaning-of-block-special
 - [Mount LVM image](https://www.qubes-os.org/doc/mount-lvm-image/) - *You want to read your LVM image (e.g., there is a problem where you can’t start any VMs except dom0).*
 - [Volume backup and revert](https://www.qubes-os.org/doc/volume-backup-revert/) - *With Qubes, it is possible to revert one of a VM’s storage volumes to a previous state using the automatic snapshot that is normally saved every time a VM is shutdown.
-(Note that this is a different, lower level activity than the Backup, Restoration, and Migration process.)*
+(Note that this is a different, lower level activity than the [Backup, Restoration, and Migration](https://www.qubes-os.org/doc/backup-restore/) process.)*
+- [Storage pools](https://www.qubes-os.org/doc/storage-pools/) - *Qubes OS R3.2 introduced the concept of storage drivers and pools.
+This feature was a first step towards a saner storage API, which is heavily rewritten in R4.
+See [here](https://dev.qubes-os.org/projects/core-admin/en/latest/qubes-storage.html) for documentation on storage pools in R4.*
+- [qubes.storage – Qubes data storage](https://dev.qubes-os.org/projects/core-admin/en/latest/qubes-storage.html) - *Qubes provide extensible API for domains data storage.
+Each domain have multiple storage volumes, for different purposes.
+Each volume is provided by some storage pool.
+Qubes support different storage pool drivers, and it’s possible to register additional 3rd-party drivers.*

 ## Troubleshooting
 ### Terminal access/exit